data-platform-hq/terraform-databricks-unity-catalog/README.md

-# Azure Unity Catalog Terraform module
+# Databricks Unity Catalog Terraform module
-Terraform module for creation Azure Unity Catalog
+Terraform module for creation Databricks Unity Catalog

 ## Usage
 This module manages Unity Catalog resources like Catalogs, Schemas.
 In addition, it is possible to manage permissions within Metastore, Catalog and Schemas.